worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/7344c605-f7ce-4e15-bd73-2a75d84c6b69)

-1. Navigate to and select electricity access polygon input shapefile containing a field indicating percentage individuals that have access to electricity.
+1. Navigate to and select electricity access polygon input shapefile containing a field indicating the percentage of individuals that have access to electricity.

    **Input File:** *Electricity/Electrification_rate.shp*

 3. Click the "Set" button to extract all the fields from the polygon input layer.

-4. Select the field containing the numeric value representing percentage individuals that have access to electricity.
+4. Select the field containing the numeric value representing the percentage of individuals that have access to electricity.

 5. Enter an alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.